mantidproject/documents/Design/Anaconda.md

 ##Proposed Solution##
 * Make a new Mantid ticket for this
 * Migrate changes to a branch
+* Improve build scripts (windows build script is not implemented at all)
 * Add test of conda package to the jenkins system